John-Titor/os9-m68k-ports/README.md

    cannot access them.
  - The CAAR is not emulated making the 020/030 kernels un-usable.
- - There is an issue with the 040 kernel that causes it to crash shortly after the first tiemer tick, but the exact issue is not yet understood.
+ - There is an issue with the 040 kernel that causes it to crash shortly after the first timer tick, but the exact issue is not yet understood.
  - 060 emulation has not yet been tested, but as it's very similar to the 040 it's likely to have the same issue.